 - Tightening standard bolts – max. diameter: 5/8 in

 - Tightening high tensile bolts – max. diameter: 1/2 in

 - Price: $394.45 (Kit), $149 (bare)

 This review originally published on July 24, 2017.
-It has been updated to reflect its performance in our impact driver shootout.
+It has been updated to reflect its performance in our latest impact driver head-to-head testing.